 As always, flights are more affordable when booked in advance.
 Before you book the flights to Patagonia, read our comprehensive guide with all the tips and options you have: How to get the cheapest flights to Patagonia

-Breakdown of costs is not easy because every traveler has different preferences.
-We traveled around Chile by buses and spent almost 3 weeks camping in Patagonia (out of 42 total days in Chile), these were our costs during the shoulder season (March – April):
+Breakdown of costs is not easy because every traveller has different preferences.
+We travelled around Chile by buses and spent almost 3 weeks camping in Patagonia (out of 42 total days in Chile), these were our costs during the shoulder season (March – April):

 - Bed in a dorm room in Santiago: 7,300 CLP (11 USD)

-- Private room with the heaterin Puerto Natales (closest town to Torre del Paine NP): 10,000 CLP (15USD)
+- Private room with the heater in Puerto Natales (the closest town to Torre del Paine NP): 10,000 CLP (15USD)

 - Dinner salmon and side in Puerto Natales: 8,000 CLP (12USD)